xceltripofficial/xceltoken/README.md

 2. Owner can pause /unpause the contract
 3. Token allocation of team managed by a step vesting contract that vests to a beneficiary addresses

+#Cliff and step vesting
+This contract takes a beneficiary address and releases cliffPercent at cliff duration

 ## Development env settings
 ### Install